achtnullzwei/Doorman/docs/en/changelog/firmware.md

    Seamlessly upgrade to the latest Doorman firmware via **Home Assistant**—no need for ESPHome Dashboard!

 ### ✨ Improvements
-- **Direct Stock Firmware Updates**
+- **Direct Standard Firmware Updates**
-   Now you can **install or update** the stock firmware directly from the documentation page.
+   Now you can **install or update** the standard firmware directly from the documentation page.
 No need to compile it separately!

 - **General Tweaks**
    Several small but useful improvements for a smoother experience.